Table of Contents

 It’s also important to talk with your diabetes doctor to make sure you know how often you should check blood sugars such as fasting blood sugar or HbA1C test.
 Also, know what your results mean and what your blood sugar and HbA1C targets are.

 If you have not been previously diagnosed with diabetes or prediabetes or insulin resistance and your results are above “normal,” your diabetes doctor may recommend other tests.
 Treatment may include lifestyle changes, such as weight loss, a healthy diabetic eating plan, and regular exercise.
-You may need to start taking diabetes medications, including insulin although that is the final choice in most cases.
+You may need to start taking diabetes medications, supplements such as sugarmd supplements including insulin although that is the final choice in most cases.

 When should you be screened for diabetes if you think that you are at risk?

-At SugarMDs, we agree with the American Diabetes Association recommendation for routine screening for type 2 diabetes starting at age 45.
-If the blood sugar level and or A1c is normal, the screening should be repeated every 3 years.
+At SugarMDs, we agree with the American Diabetes Association’s recommendation for routine screening for type 2 diabetes starting at age 45.
+If the blood sugar level and or A1c are normal, the screening should be repeated every 3 years.

 On the other hand, if the patient has diabetes risk factors screening should be done earlier than age 45.
 Risk factors include having a history of gestational diabetes, being overweight or obese, having a family history of type 2 diabetes, or being of a certain race/ethnicity (African American, Latino, Asian American, Pacific Islander, or Native American)